-Watch a video of our panel discussion from 30 June, on confidence-building in the Caucasus.
+Watch a video of our panel discussion on confidence-building in the Caucasus.

 This event took place on 30 June.
 You can watch a recording of the event below.

 Thank you to all who could join us and to the discussants for their involvement in this event.

 The Georgian-Abkhaz conflict dates back to pre-Soviet times and erupted into various wars in the early 1990s and again in 2008.
 Since then no major breakthrough has been reached and both sides lack a common understanding of how relationships could be restored.
 In this situation, we believe, it is vital to build confidence between the different sections of society.
 We would like to invite you for an expert discussion on this topic:

 Classical approaches of confidence-building such as focusing on issues of mutual interest for creating a basis between the parties proves to be ineffective in the Georgian-Abkhaz context.
 Instead, the Berghof Foundation encourages honest and open discussions about the violence of the past between Georgians and Abkhazians in order create the necessary grounds for confidence.

 Looking at Berghof’s work in the region of more than 20 years, together with experts of the Georgian-Abkhaz conflict, we want to take this discussion further: What is needed to enhance confidence and what does the future for Georgians and Abkhazians look like?

 - Misha Jakhua, local coordinator of the Berghof Project in Georgia; Co-founder and chairman of the Peace Development Center (PDC)

 - Inal Khashyg, founder and Chief Editor of the independent analytical newspaper “Chegemskaya Pravda” (“Chegem´s Truth”)